-DCYF pulled a random sample of 190 cases of children in care at any point during the first three months of the period.
+DCYF pulled a random sample of 196 cases of children in care at any point during the first four months of the period.
 This random sample was stratified by DCYF Region, and each case was reviewed by a member of the DCYF Quality Review team in order to evaluate whether the case plan included all of the elements required by AACWA.

-This methodology excluded children entering care during the final three months of the period; while PCG agrees with DCYF's decision to exclude from the sample those children who were not in care long enough for a case plan to be developed during the period, the timeframe for developing that case plan is sixty days.
-DCYF has agreed in future Reporting Periods to include all children served through the first four months of each Reporting Period, rather than the first three months.
+This methodology excluded children entering care during the final sixty days of the period since those children were not in care long enough for a case plan to be developed during the period, the timeframe for developing that case plan is sixty days.

-Of the 190 cases, nine (4.74%) were found to include all elements required by AACWA.
+Of the 196 cases, none were found to include all elements required by AACWA.
 This outcome falls short of the 80 percent threshold described in Section 6.2 of the Settlement Agreement.